codycoogan/spotempo/README.md

 **3. Download requirements.txt**
 - After downloading requirements.txt open terminal or command prompt
 - Go to the directory where this project is saved in
-- Run: pip install -r requirements.txt    in the command line
+- Run: pip install -r requirements.txt    in the command line to install the necessary libraries

 **4. Sign in to SpoTempo app**